aishikanandi/Web-Wizards/README.md

-We have depolyed the Openlake website at : https://web-wizards-nine.vercel.app/ To run the project :
+We have deployed the Openlake website at : https://web-wizards-nine.vercel.app/ To run the project :
 1) "npm i" in  root directory
 2) "npm i" in Backend/ Directory